Ral151/AI-Workflow-Design/README.md

    - Requires creating a new channel exclusively for the bot.

 2. **Telegram Bot**
+   - Documentation of how to get a Telegram bot token from this [official website](https://core.telegram.org/bots/tutorial#introduction)
    - Bot Token from [@BotFather](https://t.me/BotFather)
    - Channel Chat ID